-Note 35 Fair value measurement:
+Note 35: Fair value measurement:

-- The fair value of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale. - The following methods and assumptions were used to estimate the fair values: - The fair value of trade receivables, trade payables and other current financial assets and liabilities are considered to be equal to the carrying amounts of these items due to their short-term nature.
-Where such items are non-current in nature, the same has been classified as Level 3.

-- b Company has invested in certain power generating Companies pursuant to the contract for procuring electricity supply at the hotel units.
+- 1 The fair value of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale. - 2 The following methods and assumptions were used to estimate the fair values: - a The fair value of trade receivables, trade payables and other current financial assets and liabilities are considered to be equal to the carrying amounts of these items due to their short-term nature.
+Where such items are non-current in nature, the same has been classified as Level 3. - b Company has invested in certain power generating Companies pursuant to the contract for procuring electricity supply at the hotel units.
 Investment in said Companies are not usually traded in the market.
-Considering the terms of the electricity supply contract and best information available, cost of investment is considered as fair value of these investments. - c The fair value of security deposits are calculated using effective interest rate.
-They are classified as level 3 fair values in the fair value hierarchy due to the use of unobservable inputs. - d The Company has not provided for interest on debt assigned by erstwhile CDR lenders (refer note 34.1 a and b) The Company has entered into a binding agreement with BSREP III INDIA BALLET PTE.
-LTD. (Brookfield) on 18th March 2019 to sell its hotel business undertaking (refer note 34.1 c) in order to pay all its secured lenders as one time settlement out of the proceeds from sale.
-Pending the conclusion of the transaction, the company has not computed the fair value of these borrowings in its financial statements. - e Considering the contracted rate of interest, the carrying amounts of all other term borrowings that are measured at fair value are reasonable approximation of fair value. - f For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to their fair values.
+Considering the terms of the electricity supply contract and best information available, cost of investment is considered as fair value of these investments.

+- The fair value of security deposits are calculated using effective interest rate.
+They are classified as level 3 fair values in the fair value hierarchy due to the use of unobservable inputs. - d Considering the contracted rate of interest, the carrying amounts of all other term borrowings that are measured at fair value are reasonable approximation of fair value. - e For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to their fair values.